dalalsunil1986/injection/README.md

 Injection
 =========

-Simple dependency injection, everywhere you use javascript.
+Simple dependency injection, everywhere you use JavaScript.

 [jsFiddle Example](http://jsfiddle.net/andrewjmead/x23Cd/)

 ##Getting Started
 Using Injection is simple.
-Setup your dependencies and execute your functions!
+Setup your dependencies and resolve your functions dependencies!
 You can grab the code from ```/src/inject.js```.

 ###Add initial dependencies
 	var inject = new Inject({